Pierrad/obsidian-github-copilot/README.md

 3. After a small pause, Copilot will suggest completions for your text.
 4. Press `Tab` to accept a suggestion or `Esc` to dismiss it.

+## Features

+- [x] Use Github Copilot in the Obsidian editor
+- [x] Configure the suggestion generation delay
+- [x] Configure your bindings to accept, dismiss, trigger or partially accept suggestions
+- [x] Configure if you want to see automatic suggestions or only trigger them manually
+- [x] Configure if you want to see suggestion only in code blocks or in the whole note

 ## Known issues